clmartinblanc/APC-524/code/README.md

 This section includes diverse file types, each serving a specific purpose:

-- **Data Preparation Scripts**: These scripts are designed to prepare and clean the data for further manipulation.
+- **Data Preparation Scripts**: These scripts are designed to prepare and clean the data for further manipulation, as `Postprocessing.ipynb` .
 They are crucial in the initial stages of our workflow.

 - **Analysis Notebooks**: Once we have the data in a cleaner and more usable format, you can utilize notebooks like `Spectra.ipynb` and `Graphs.ipynb` for in-depth analysis.